 Find out how strong candy canes are by hanging Christmas decorations on them.
 Just don’t use any decorations that might break if they fall.

-Dissovle candy canes in different liquids.
+Dissolve candy canes in different liquids.
 Vinegar and hot and cold water are good liquids to try first.

 Apple cider and filtering

 Make gorgeous apple cider to learn about filtering.
+This is a great fun Christmas cooking activity, and the apple cider tastes amazing!

 Find out how long it takes a marshmallow to melt on your hot chocolate.
 One idea for this activity is to find out whether lots of small marshmallows melt faster than one or two large ones.